Rohit-Deshbhratar/SSIS_Practice/README.md

 In this project we havw used "patients" table to convert first name in upper case and last name in lower case using Charactermap transformation.
 ## 15. Cache Transformation
+This uses memory cache/file cache as configured in cache connection manager and pulls data from there.
+In this project, we used this transformation to save reference table in ".caw" format then perform lookup transformation using cache transformation.

 ## 16. Lookup Transformation
 ## 17. Lookup Transformation Scenarios
 This project has covered 7 scenarios.
 1. CASE 1 IS "EQUI JOIN". i.e. BOTH TABLE HAVE SAME DATA & SAME NUMBER OF RECORDS.